mth229/mth229.github.io/index.md

 ### How to use `Julia` in MTH 229

 Using `Julia` to complete the projects of MTH 229 can be done in several ways.
-The following lists four possible maners in order of ease of setup:
+The following lists four possible manners in order of ease of setup:

 ##### Using the image in the lab: